Vibraphone: Five to six mallets

 To achieve a denser sound and richer chord voicings, some vibraphonists have experimented with three mallets per hand, either in both hands for a total of six mallets or in just the left hand for a total of five.

 Bowing

 Like many other metallophones, percussionists can use an orchestral bow on the vibraphone to achieve sustained tones that will not decay, nor have a percussive attack.
 This is done by bowing the bars perpendicular to their outer edges.
 Due to the different mode of vibration, this also changes the sound of the vibraphone by emphasizing the higher harmonics and giving it a more "glassy" tone.
 Because changing notes requires large and precise movements, fast passages are not often written for bowed vibraphone.

 Pitch bend

 Bent notes can be achieved on the vibraphone by sliding a rubber or plastic mallet from the nodal point to the center of the bar.
-This technique is only able to lower the pitch by about a half step.
+This technique is able to lower the pitch by about a half step.